-Melissa is a Visiting Assistant Professor of Theatre at Marymount Manhattan College where she teaches Voice & Speech for the Actor, Vocal Characterization, runs an American Accent Acquisition Lab for non-native speakers, and coaches productions.
+Melissa is an Assistant Professor of Theatre at Marymount Manhattan College where she teaches Voice & Speech for the Actor, Vocal Characterization, runs an American Accent Acquisition Lab for non-native speakers, and coaches productions.
 Her students call her “PK” – short for Professor Kollwitz.
-She received her MFA in Voice Studies from the Royal Central School of Speech and Drama in London, and BA in Theatre Performance from Marymount Manhattan College (MMC).
+She received an MFA in Voice Studies from the Royal Central School of Speech and Drama in London, and BA in Theatre Performance from Marymount Manhattan College (MMC).
 She is an Associate Teacher of Fitzmaurice Voicework (FV).
+She is an active member of ATHE and VASTA.
 Her teaching objective is to inspire students, through rigorous and diverse training methods, to find the most efficient and economical way to use their voices and bodies expressively for performing dramatic text, poetry, and song in a connected, truthful, and grounded way.
 She is passionate about teaching students self-regulation strategies to cope with performance anxiety, and also promote autonomy and resilience in their practice.

 She has held faculty positions at New York Conservatory for the Dramatic Arts, New York Film Academy, and New World School of the Arts (Miami, FL), and completed a one-year internship at the Yale School of Drama, working with Pamela Prather and the MFA Acting students in their Speech class.
 In addition to providing vocal and accent design for productions at MMC, she coaches both privately and for theatre companies in NYC.
 She has coached for the Young Vic (Off West End) in London, and in Miami.